FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/maop/blog.md

 1. What is the COMPAS dataset about?
 Describe the COMPAS dataset. **(3-4 sentences)**
 * COMPAS is a landmark dataset to study algorithmic (un)fairness.
 This data was used to predict recidivism (whether a criminal will reoffend or not) in the USA.
 The tool was meant to overcome human biases and offer an algorithmic, fair solution to predict recidivism in a diverse population.
 However, the algorithm ended up propagating existing social biases and thus, offered an unfair algorithmic solution to the problem.
 In this dataset, a model to predict recidivism has already been fit and predicted probabilities and predicted status (yes/no) for recidivism have been concatenated to the original data.
 2. What kind of unfairness did ProPublica found in their analysis?
 Check out the provided resources below.
 Especially check the article on ["Machine Bias"](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)<sup>[2]</sup> and focus on the following table. **(3-4 sentences)**
 * ProPublica found that the tool inadvertently undermine the efforts made so far to ensure individualized and equal justice.
+The analysis exacerbates unwarranted and unjusts disparities that are already far too common in our criminal justice system and in our society.
+Also, the formula used in the algorithm formula was particularly likely to falsely flag black defendants as future criminals, wrongly labeling them this way at almost twice the rate as white defendants.
+In addition to that white defendants were mislabeled as low risk more often than black defendants.
+But ProPublica did not only find ethnic discriminations: A guy who has molested a small child every day for a year could still come out as a low risk because he probably has a job.
+Meanwhile, a drunk guy will look high risk because he’s homeless.

 |                                           | WHITE | AFRICAN AMERICAN |
 | ----------------------------------------- |-------|------------------|